webwriter-app/webwriter/README.md

 1. A string attribute `label`, naming the widget instance
 2. A boolean attribute `editing`, where the widget instance provides editing capabilities if `true`
 3. A boolean attribute `printable`, where the widget instance provides styles for printing if `true`

+### Metadata
+Both Open Explorables and Widgets may have attached metadata.
+It is recommended to use a subset of the [schema.org LearningResource type](https://schema.org/LearningResource), but any number of key/value pairs serializable to JSON is permitted.
+Metadata can be thought of as a cascade:
+1. Some metadata is constant for all Open Explorables and Widgets.
+2. Other metadata depends on the type of Widget, and is thus defined by the Widget author.
+3. Yet other metadata depends on the Widget or Open Explorable instance, and is thus defined by the end user.

+*Note: Level 3 of the metadata cascade may be automatically annotated to some degree in the future.*

 ### Packages
 Packages must follow this interface (`webwriter.Package`):